 - A native speaker of a language may not earn retroactive credit in his or her native language.

 If a student meets all of the conditions listed above, retroactive credits should appear automatically on a student's transcript by the beginning of the following semester (e.g., if the language was completed in the fall semester, the retroactive credits should appear on a student's record by the beginning of the spring semester).
 If retroactive credits do not appear on a qualified student's records by the end of the fourth week of the following semester, the student should fill out a Retroactive Language Request Form and submit that form to the office of the academic dean at the student's particular school or college.
 For students earning an undergraduate degree in the College of Letters & Science, the form should be turned to L&S Academic Deans' Services located in Suite 110 Ingraham Hall, 1155 Observatory Drive.
 Non-L&S degree-seeking candidates should speak with the undergraduate academic service unit in the school or college for more guidance.

-For more information about retroactive credits, please refer to Retroactive Credit Policy for Foreign Languages and Is it possible for an L&S undergraduate to earn retrocredits?
+For more information about retroactive credits, refer to Retroactive Credit Policy for Foreign Languages and Is it possible for an L&S undergraduate to earn retrocredits?